astroDimitrios/Fortran/README.md

 1. Block construct - what does ***it has finalisation control*** mean?
 Memory thing?
 Allows memory to be written over.
 2. Functions why bother if there are subroutines?
 Functions small things, clearer?
 Subroutines can alter variables - function returns one thing.
+3. What's the best way to allow a function to take an argument of SP or DP type?
+Surely lots of code dup if the whole function has to be copied?